Monday, January 26, 2015

 - Dr. Deb Jansen, nursing, received an award of $699,953 from the Health Resources and Services Administration Advanced Education Nursing Traineeship program.
 This program will provide traineeships that pay all or part of the costs of tuition and fees, books and reasonable living expenses for primary care NP Post-BSN to DNP students.

-- Dr. Susan Moch, nursing, received two awards from the Northern/Northwest Wisconsin Area Health Education Centers.
-One project — "Evidence-Based Practice Project on Health Literacy Related to Advanced Directives" — seeks to develop an interprofessional team to obtain information on health literacy related to advanced directives on health care.
-The award is $2,000.
-The other project is titled "Evidence-Based Practice Projects with Northwest Region Public Health Services."
-The goal is to provide an evidence-based practice program between UW-Eau Claire and Northwest Area Health Education Center public health related agencies.
-The award is $5,000.
-Undergraduates will be involved in both projects.
+- Dr. Susan Moch, nursing, received a continuing award of $5,000 from the Northern Wisconsin Area Health Education Center.
+The project is titled "Evidence-based Practice Projects with Northwest Region Public Health Services."
+The overall goal is to provide an evidence-based practice program between UW-Eau Claire and NWAHEC public health-related agencies.
+Undergraduates will be involved in the research.

 - Dr. Jennifer Muehlenkamp, psychology, received an award of $304,029 from the Campus Suicide Prevention Grant offered by the Substance Abuse and Mental Health Services Administration.
 The project is titled "Hope Inspires."
 The overall purpose is to implement a comprehensive approach to suicide prevention in order to achieve our ultimate goal of zero suicides.
 Undergraduates will be involved in the research and programming.